Emerald Ash Borer Management

-- Public ash trees that show signs of decline due to EAB infestation are a priority for removal.
+- Public ash trees that show signs of severe decline due to EAB infestation are a priority for removal.

 - Structured Removal: the removal of blocks of EAB infested ash trees.
 Once removed, these trees are replaced with a more diverse range of species.